 Whether you’re retiring next month or next year, it’s never too soon to learn about Medicare plans in South Carolina.
 Medicare is a federal health insurance program that provides health coverage to adults age 65 and older, as well as adults with disabilities.

-You can use Medicare as your primary health coverage, as supplemental coverage, or even as backup coverage in addition to another coverage policy.
-Keep reading to learn about Medicare South Carolina in 2020.
+You can use Medicare as your primary health coverage, supplemental coverage, or even backup coverage in addition to another coverage policy.
+Keep reading to learn about Medicare South Carolina in 2022.

 - doctor visits